Jonny Quest Models

 5. Bandit (1) - This was a special collector's edition limited to 750 copies, and stood about 6 inches high.
 Here are some photos of the model from fellow JQ fans Terry Kelly, Louis Szabo, and several other sources.

-This link takes you to a page where you can see images of the full set of models, as built and painted by fans.
+Images of the models, as built and painted by fans.

-Select a boxtop image below to see a larger version of the image.
+Click on a boxtop image below to see a larger version.

 Dan also reports that included in the "Race" Bannon model was the following note giving tribute to Doug Wildey, who passed away in 1994.

-resin (with brass rods for the legs), sculpted by Dave Barkovitz, in 11 parts.
-Select this link to see several views of the model after it has been assembled and painted.
+Resin (with brass rods for the legs), sculpted by Dave Barkovitz, in 11 parts.
+Here are several views of the model after it has been assembled:

 Models from Mark Klingerman

-The picture on the left is the Amphibious Monster from "The Sea Haunt".
-The pictures on the right are the "Robot Spy" Spider model from the episode of the same name.
+The first picture is the Amphibious Monster from "The Sea Haunt."
+The other two pictures above are the "Robot Spy" Spider model from the episode of the same name.
 Note the scale of the model as compared to Hadji from "The Shape of Things" collection.
-Both models were built by Mark Klingerman, who provided the images and the information below.
+Both models were built by Mark Klingerman, who provided the images and the information here.

 I asked Mark about the construction of the Robot Spy model after having seen it up for auction on eBay, and he replied: